 OPENING PAGES OF THE NOVEL

-The mirror hanging next to his door was exactly where it was when Peter took the room at Mrs. Chapman's, not far from Victoria station.
+The mirror hanging next to his door was exactly where it was when Peter took the room at Mrs. Chapman's, not far from Victoria Station.
 Peter never moved it.
-He didn't like change; it was merely a distraction from what was truly important to him, writing his novel.
+He didn't like change; it was merely a distraction from what was truly important to him: writing his novel.

 Each morning, Peter paused to glance at himself in the mirror and check his shirt buttons to make sure they were buttoned all the way up to his throat.
 He wore his drab gray shirt every day at the library where he worked.
 Well, he wore it every day, period.
 Always buttoned up tight.

-He stood at the door of his room for a moment looking at his watch before going down for breakfast.
+He stood at the door of his room for a moment, looking at his watch before going down for breakfast.
 He never liked being early or late, just on time.
 Downstairs, Mrs. Chapman always had his tea and toast ready precisely at seven o'clock.
-She knew that was the way Peter liked it.
-Not early, never late, just there for him.
+She knew that was the way Peter liked it: not early, never late, just there for him.

 "Peter, you never have any of this nice marmalade on your toast."

 Mrs. Chapman pushed the pot of marmalade towards him along with a motherly smile.
+He replied with a smile and pushed it back again.

 "No, Mrs. Chapman.
 Plain is fine."